ilmaestro/FsLamp/TextAdventure/README.md

 ## Start to organize

-- [ ] items can be taken
+- [x] items can be taken
-- [ ] turn lantern on/off
+- [x] turn lantern on/off
-- [ ] environments have no light, unless lantern is turned on
+- [x] some environments have no light, unless lantern is turned on
 - [ ] containers that open/close and allow you to put items inside them
 - [ ] NPC conversations
   - buy/sell